voxdraco/Valheim-project/README.md

 -----------------

 I will go through the process and explain why I have done things the way I have.
-Please keep in mind this is the first time I have ever published a project like this ti github.
+Please keep in mind this is the first time I have ever published a project like this on github.

-Lets start off by going over the Dockerfile inside the docker-files directory as this is the first project thing you need create if you want to use this, so from the top.
+Lets start off by going over the Dockerfile inside the docker-files directory as this is the first project thing you need to create if you want to use this, so from the top.

 The first line inside the Dockerfile will tell docker what image to use.
 I have elected to use the debian buster image because I am most familiar with debian.